Lothiraldan/saltpad/README.rst

 If your checklist is done, you can now configure SaltPad.

 Get into the saltpad directory, copy the file named "settings.json.sample" as "settings.py".
-You'll need to edit it.
-Set your API_URL if your salt-master is not local and if your salt-api is served over SSL, set the SECURE_HTTP key to true.
+You will need to edit it.
+Set your API_URL if your salt-master is not local and if your salt-api is served over SSL, set the SECURE_HTTP key to `true`.
 You can also configure job templates in this file, see the corresponding part for more details.
-You'll need to strip comments from the file.
+You will need to strip comments from the file.

 Here is an example of a settings.json file: